xenserver/auto-cert-kit/docs/xenserver-automated-certification-kit-guide.md

 The kit is designed to run automatically once the user has correctly configured their server, and external environment according to the instructions given below.

 Whilst we do our best to ensure the kit is bug free, we are still working on improving the kits robustness – if you encounter any issues, then we’d ask that you raise an appropriate bug ticket for us to investigate.
-Xenserver is committed to improving both the kits quality, and value to both vendors and itself.
+XenServer is committed to improving both the kits quality, and value to both vendors and itself.

 A number of vendors have expressed interested in integrating this kit into their own test systems – as much as possible we have designed to kit to be easy to integrate.
 If you feel there could be modifications made to the kit that would improve its usefulness for you – then please let us know.